Forensic Medicine Program Application Requirements | PCOM

 Other considerations

 The Admissions Committee reserves the right to accept or reject applications to the chosen program based on merit.
 Following completion of the admissions process, applicants will be notified of the Admissions Committee's decision in writing, including any conditions that must be satisfied prior to or following enrollment.
-Once admitted, candidates who wish to enroll are asked to review and acknowledge PCOM's Technical Standards for Admission (PDF) and Matriculation along with a $150 non-refundable deposit.
+Once admitted, candidates who wish to enroll are asked to review and acknowledge PCOM's Technical Standards for Admission and Matriculation along with submitting a $150 non-refundable deposit.
 The acceptance packet will contain all materials required for enrollment.

 Questions?